 If you need to present your results to your boss or other stakeholders, you can manually input the data from all platforms into a report.
 We’ve created a free social media report template you can use to track your data over time and present your findings.

-Or, you could track all your social media metrics from all platforms in one place and easily create custom reports with a social media analytics tool like Hootsuite.
+Or, you could track all your social media metrics from Twitter, Instagram, Facebook, TikTok, Pinterest, and LInkedIn all in one place and easily create custom reports with a social media metrics tool like Hootsuite.

-Track your social media performance and maximize your budget with Hootsuite.
+Track your social media performance and squeeze more out of your marketing budget with Hootsuite.
 Publish your posts and analyze the results in the same, easy-to-use dashboard.
 Try it free today.